tinymce/tinymce-docs/tinydrive/introduction.md

 ## Security and performance

 {{site.companyname}} is aware that security is a primary concern when it comes to cloud storage.
-As a user's assets are passed between {{site.cloudfilemanager}} and the {{site.cloudname}}, {{site.cloudfilemanager}} uses the user's API key and a JSON Web Token (JWT) to authenticate each data transaction.
+As a user's assets are passed between {{site.cloudfilemanager}} and the {{site.cloudname}}, {{site.cloudfilemanager}} uses the {{site.accountname}} API key and a JSON Web Token (JWT) to authenticate each data transaction.

 ## File types

-There is a fixed set of file extensions that you can upload and these are placed in the file type categories below.
-We constantly expand these sets with new file extensions.
-We don't allow any file type to be uploaded since some extensions are problematic from a security perspective.
+There is a fixed set of file extensions (formats) that can be uploaded, and these are placed in the file type categories below.
+Some file formats are blocked as they can be a security issue.

 {% include tinydrive/filetypeslist.md %}